5 Cybersecurity Services that MSPs Need to Offer Customers

 Security Operations Center (SOC) as a Service

 Hackers never sleep, so monitoring and addressing threats needs to be 24x7, too.
-That’s why an around-the-cloud security operations center (SOC) is an incredibly valuable resource for businesses of any size.
+That’s why an around-the-clock security operations center (SOC) is an incredibly valuable resource for businesses of any size.

 Due to budgeting, talent shortages, and business needs, a SOC is not something most companies will build internally.
 This makes a SOC an excellent cybersecurity service for MSPs to offer customers.
 But the same goes for MSPs—most cannot build a SOC in-house, largely because of budgeting concerns.
 We did some math at Connectwise and found that building a 24/7 SOC team from scratch costs around $2.3 million on average.

 Fortunately, MSPs can still offer SOC-as-a-Service via trusted partners and vendors.
 For example, ConnectWise’s Stratozen offering includes a robust and 24/7 SOC team.
 By working with a team like this, MSPs can offer the peace of mind and protection of a SOC, without the high price tag.

 Cybersecurity is a constant race—hackers evolve their tactics every day, and businesses need to keep up.
 To protect against emerging threats, organizations need to know exactly what the latest techniques are.
 That’s where threat intelligence comes in.

 Organizations can receive information from an Information Sharing and Analysis Center (ISAC) or other threat intelligence provider.
 These organizations share data and information about emerging threats as they are spotted in the wild.
 With advance notice on a new method of attack or an increase in the incidence of a type of attack, organizations can scan for vulnerabilities, patch vulnerabilities, and get ahead of the bad guys.